-The Department of State warns U.S. citizens to carefully consider the risks of travel to Iran.
-This replaces the Travel Warning for Iran of August 5, 2015, to reiterate and highlight the risk of arrest and detention of U.S. citizens, particularly dual national Iranian-Americans, in Iran, and to note that the Federal Aviation Administration(FAA) has advised U.S. civil aviation to exercise caution when flying into, out of, within, or over the airspace over Iran.
+The Department of State warns U.S. citizens of the risks of travel to Iran.
+This replaces the Travel Warning for Iran of January 29, 2016, to reiterate and highlight the risk of arrest and detention of U.S. citizens, particularly dual national Iranian-Americans, in Iran, and to note that the Federal Aviation Administration(FAA) has advised U.S. civil aviation to exercise caution when flying into, out of, within, or over the airspace over Iran.
 All U.S. citizens should stay current with media coverage of local events and carefully consider nonessential travel.

 Various elements in Iran remain hostile to the United States.
 Since the United States and Iran reached a Joint Comprehensive Plan of Action to address the international community's concerns over Iran's nuclear program on July 14, 2015, Iran has continued to harass, arrest, and detain U.S. citizens, in particular dual nationals.

 The U.S. government does not have diplomatic or consular relations with the Islamic Republic of Iran and therefore cannot provide protection or routine consular services to U.S. citizens in Iran.
 The Swiss government, acting through its Embassy in Tehran, serves as protecting power for U.S. interests in Iran.
 The range of consular services provided by the Foreign Interests Section at the Swiss Embassy is limited and may require significantly more processing time than at U.S. embassies or consulates.

 The Iranian government does not recognize dual citizenship and will not allow the Swiss to provide protective services for U.S. citizens who are also Iranian nationals.
 The Iranian authorities make the determination of a dual national’s Iranian citizenship without regard to the dual national’s personal wishes.
 Consular access to U.S. citizens without dual nationality is often denied as well.